Best Maybank Credit Cards in Singapore – Credit Card Reviews 2019

 Another key area where you can earn 8% rebates is on petrol in Singapore and Malaysia, or local bus/MRT/taxi rides if you don’t drive.
 You also get 8% cashback at Popular, Yamaha, Toys ‘R’ Us and fast food delivery.

-The 8% rebate is subject to your meeting the $1,000 minimum spend which shouldn’t be an issue if you’re raising a growing family in Singapore… But even if you don’t, you still get 5% rebate on these categories so long as you manage to spend $500.
+The 8% rebate is subject to your meeting the $800 minimum spend (lowered from 1 Sep 2019) which shouldn’t be an issue if you’re raising a growing family in Singapore… But even if you don’t, you still get 5% rebate on these categories so long as you manage to spend $500.

-- Earn 5% instead on the same categories if you spend $500
+- Earn 5% instead on the same categories if you spend at least $500

-- Groceries include NTUC Fairprice and Cold Storage in Singapore as well as Aeon, Giant, Tesco and Pacific Hypermart in JB
+- Groceries include NTUC Fairprice, Cold Storage, Giant, Sheng Siong, RedMart, Honestbee, Market Place and Jasons in Singapore as well as Aeon, Giant, Tesco and Pacific Hypermart in JB.

 - Transport includes petrol in Singapore and Malaysia, and MRT, bus and taxi rides